Circular dichroism: Experimental limitations

-It may be of interest to note that the protein CD spectra used in secondary structure estimation are related to the π to π* orbital absorptions of the amide bonds linking the amino acids.
+It may be of interest to note that the protein CD spectra used in secondary structure estimation are related to the π to π* and n to π* orbital transitions of the amide bonds in the amino acid backbone.
 These absorption bands lie partly in the so-called vacuum ultraviolet (wavelengths less than about 200 nm).
-The wavelength region of interest is actually inaccessible in air because of the strong absorption of light by oxygen at these wavelengths.
-In practice these spectra are measured not in vacuum but in an oxygen-free instrument (filled with pure nitrogen gas).
+The wavelength region of interest is actually inaccessible in air because of the strong absorption of light by oxygen at these wavelengths, which also results in the production of ozone.
+Ozone is a highly reactive gas that is damaging to health and to the optical components of the spectrometer.
+Moreover, even trace amounts of oxygen or ozone present in the lamp or monochromator will hinder acquisition of CD data.
+Ozone has a strong and broad absorbance peak at approximately 250 nm, and a further broad peak around 600 nm, thereby attenuating the light from the spectrometer lamp across a large portion of its wavelength range, particularly in the UV region.
+In practice these spectra are measured not in vacuum but in an oxygen-free instrument (purged with high-pure nitrogen gas from a tank or dewar).

 Once oxygen has been eliminated, perhaps the second most important technical factor in working below 200 nm is to design the rest of the optical system to have low losses in this region.
-Critical in this regard is the use of aluminized mirrors whose coatings have been optimized for low loss in this region of the spectrum.
+Critical in this regard is the use of aluminized mirrors whose coatings have been optimized for low loss in the far-UV region of the spectrum.

-The usual light source in these instruments is a high pressure, short-arc xenon lamp.
+The usual light source in these instruments is a high pressure, xenon arc lamp.
+Xenon light sources are very stable and produce a broad and even emission spectrum from the far-UV through the near-IR.
 Ordinary xenon arc lamps are unsuitable for use in the low UV.
-Instead, specially constructed lamps with envelopes made from high-purity synthetic fused silica must be used.
+Instead, specially constructed xenon arc lamps with envelopes made from high-purity synthetic fused silica must be used.

 Light from synchrotron sources has a much higher flux at short wavelengths, and has been used to record CD down to 160 nm.
 In 2010 the CD spectrophotometer at the electron storage ring facility ISA at the University of Aarhus in Denmark was used to record solid state CD spectra down to 120 nm.